zhou-dong/people-to-people/README.md

 + If two words appears together so frequency, we came assume they are same meaning.
 + In different categories, we have different same meaning words.

-### 6. Repeat Step From 1-4 In Four category
+### 5. Repeat Step From 1-4 In Four category

  - We believe different keywords in different categories should have different weight.
+-->

+### 5. represent person

-### 7. Use category.keyword to represent every people
+ - Use category.keyword to represent
-  - Every people is a vector represent by keywords {...}[0 or weight]
+ - Each people is a vector by keywords {...}[0 or weight]
+ - Example:
-  - Example: person = {category1.keyword1, category1.keyword2,...category3.keyword4,...categoryN.keywordM}
+  + person = {category1.keyword1, category1.keyword2,...,categoryN.keywordM}

-### 8. Calculation the similarity of people to each other
+### 6. Calculation the similarity of people

-  - Use ”cosine similarity” to calculate similarity
+ - use ”cosine similarity” to calculate similarity
-  - Each pair of people only compare once.
-We can use to method to do:
-    + Use graph to figure out what should we do
+ - use graph to figure out what should we do
-    + Use book[] to book the pair have been compared

-### 9. Store all the information into a table.
+### 7. Store all the information into a table.